ONSAS/ONSAS/docs/src/staticAeroLinearCantilever.md

 # Aerodynamic linear static cantilever beam example
  ---
  In this tutorial, the linear static cantilever aero example and how to address the problem using ONSAS is described.
-The aim of this example is to validate aerodynamic steady and uniform wind loads applied to a cantilever beam considering small displacements and deformations.
-As consequence the aerodynamic force modification due to the beam deformation is meaningless and thus neglected.
-Considering this a symbolic solution is available.
+The aim of this example is to validate aerodynamic steady and uniform wind loads applied to a cantilever beam undergoing small displacements and strains.
+The aerodynamic force variation due to the beam deformation is not considered.
+Under this hypothesis a symbolic solution is available.

- The beam is submitted to a uniform wind velocity field $v_a$ at 20 degrees and atmospheric pressure along axis $z$, and because of an ice accretion on the frame cross section, lift and drag forces are induced.
+ The beam is submitted to a uniform air wind velocity field $v_a$ at 20 degrees and atmospheric pressure along axis $z$, and because of an ice accretion on the frame cross section, lift and drag forces are induced.
 The lift and drag forces are characterized with their respective aerodynamic coefficients $c_d$ and $c_l$ are based on [this reference](http://pure-oai.bham.ac.uk/ws/portalfiles/portal/44736207/He_Macdonald_2017_Aeroelastic_stability_of_a_3DOF_system_based_on_quasi_steady_theory_with_reference_to_inertial_coupling.pdf).
 The beam has a length $L$ and a hollow cylindrical cross section with $d_{ext}$ and a thickness $b$ as it is shown in Fig.1.

 ```@raw html